ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ```

 The created configuration file can be passed to the Ballerina program with the `BAL_CONFIG_FILES` environment variable along with
 the path of the configuration file.
+This is not necessary if the `Config.toml` file is present in the current working directory.

 ```bash
 $ BAL_CONFIG_FILES=<path-to-conf>/Config.toml bal run --observability-included hello_world_service.bal